Dr. Chapman’s Supplement Recommendations | Ask the Expert

 $39.98 Add to cart

-The Cooper Complete Joint Health Supplement was originally developed for people who suffer from osteoarthritis but can also help provide relief to those who suffer from tennis elbow or other repetitive motion pain.
+The Cooper Complete Joint Health Supplement was originally developed for individuals with osteoarthritis†, but can also help provide relief to those experiencing tennis elbow or other conditions related to repetitive motion†.

 Calcium

 Did you know 99 percent of your body’s calcium is stored in your bones and teeth?
-The remaining one percent plays a big role by helping blood vessels move blood throughout the body and by helping muscles expand and contract.
+The remaining one percent plays a significant role in blood vessel function and muscle activity†.

-Like all vitamins and minerals, Dr. Chapman says he encourages his patients to get their calcium through their diet, but he knows sometimes even that isn’t enough.
+Like all vitamins and minerals, Dr. Chapman advises his patients to obtain their calcium through their diet, but he acknowledges that sometimes even that isn’t enough.

 “The average diet has about 500 to 700 mg of calcium in it, unless you’re eating a lot of calcium-rich foods like spinach and Greek yogurt,” says Dr. Chapman.
 “I tell my patients to eat as much calcium as they can and supplement the difference.”

-Recommended doses of calcium are different for men and women.
+Recommended calcium doses differ between men and women.
 Chapman recommends women consume 1200 to 1500 mg of calcium per day and that men consume 1000 mg of calcium per day.

-Chapman suggests people keep a food journal to keep track of how much calcium they’re consuming.
+Chapman suggests that people keep a food journal to track their calcium intake.

 Why Cooper Complete?

-You can find supplements similar to those listed above in almost any drug store or online health retailer in the world.
+You can find supplements similar to those listed above in almost any pharmacy or online health retailer worldwide.
 So why does Dr. Chapman recommend Cooper Complete vitamins to his patients?

 “If you take one of our Cooper Complete supplement bottles and compare it with an over-the-counter option, you’ll see the contents of our vitamins are more robust,” says Dr. Chapman.
 “For example, most over-the-counter supplements may have 15 to 20 mcg (600 to 800 IU) of vitamin D. Cooper Complete has 50 mcg (2000 IU).”

-For Dr. Chapman, who has been taking Cooper Complete vitamins for nearly a decade, taking fewer vitamins but gaining more nutrients is what makes Cooper Complete so great.
+For Dr. Chapman, who has been taking Cooper Complete vitamins for more than a decade, taking fewer vitamins but gaining more nutrients is what makes Cooper Complete so great.

 “My Omega-3 level has gone up, and my vitamin D level is great,” says Chapman.
 “I feel good about what I’m consuming.”